Sapphire, the Birthstone for September

 We have a team of specialists on hand to properly source every type of gem needed for your treasured item.
 We understand your gemstones are unique and require specific and careful attention.
 Our Professional Stone Sourcing team makes sure that all of your gems, even the ones that sometimes go unnoticed, are replaced by stones of the right caliber for your piece.

-Visit our Gemstone Replacement Services page to learn more about restoring the brilliance of your Sapphire.
+Visit our Sapphire Replacement Services page to learn more about restoring the brilliance of your Sapphire.

 Have Questions?